OutSystems/docs-howtos/src/development/change-mobile-application-icon/faq.md

 ---

-# Title

-How to change a mobile application icon by environment
+# How to change a mobile application icon by environment

-## Issue

-Having a mobile application with different icons in all environments to able to know which one to test
+## Having a mobile application with different icons in all environments to able to know which one to test

-## Resolution
+## Adding the necessary files and configurations to have each environment apk generated with a different icon

 1. Create a zip with your icons, this one for demonstration purposes is called "Resources.zip" but you can name however you desire.